tailscale/setec/docs/README.md

 a `FileClient` does not use the network at all, but vends secrets read from a plaintext JSON file on the local filesystem.

-This differs from the cache described in the previous section: With a cache, the program loads secrets from a file at startup, but otherwise communicates with a secrets service over the network.
-With a `FileClient`, however, the store never uses the network at all: It reads the specified file once at startup, and only serves those exact secret values.

 To use this, construct a `Store` using a `FileClient` instead:

 ```go